Last updated on December 29th, 2020 at 02:07 pm

 How to get there: take the minibus 23K from Tai Po Market station to end stop San Uk Ka, then hike south along Wun Yiu Road until you find W087 which marks the start of Wilson Trail that goes up to the Lead Mine Pass, where it joins the MacLehose Trail Stage 8.

-This hike combines the MacLehose Trail Stage 7 and 8, starting at Shing Mun Reservoir and goes up to Needle Hill, then to Grass Hill, before turning to Lead Mine Pass.
-This is a popular trail for trail runners and it can be done in under four hours, if you run, that is.
-However, beginners shouldn’t attempt this together!
+This is the most challenging Tai Mo Shan hiking trail.
+It combines the MacLehose Trail Stage 7 and 8, starting at Shing Mun Reservoir and going up to Needle Hill, then to Grass Hill, before turning to Lead Mine Pass.